UVU-AI-Innovate/UTTA/README.md

 4. Run tests and diagnostics
 5. Submit a pull request

+For major changes, please open an issue first to discuss what you would like to change.

 ## License

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Copyright (c) 2025 Utah Teacher Training Assistant (UTTA)

-This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments